-1.1 The University is committed to the maintenance of high ethical standards in the research undertaken by its staff and students, whether supported directly by the University or funded by external sources.
-The University recognises its obligation to ensure that research undertaken under its auspices is conducted to appropriate standards and conforms to generally accepted ethical principles and practices.

-1.2 The University believes that ethics review and approval are important for the following reasons:

-1.2.1 to enhance the quality of research;

-1.2.2 to protect the rights and welfare of participants and minimise the risk of physical and mental discomfort, harm and danger from research procedures;

-1.2.3 to ensure the proper, fair, and proportionate collection, storage and processing of personal data in accordance with data protection regulations and the University's Data Protection compliance policy (Appendix 1);

-1.2.4 to protect the welfare of researchers and their right to carry out legitimate investigations;

-1.2.5 to minimise the potential for claims of negligence made against the University, its researchers and any collaborating individual or organisation;

-1.2.6 to ensure the reputation of the University and sponsors. for the research it conducts.
+- 1.1.
+The University is committed to the maintenance of high ethical standards in the research undertaken by its staff and students, whether supported directly by the University or funded by external sources.
+The University recognises its obligation to ensure that research undertaken under its auspices is conducted to appropriate standards and conforms to generally accepted ethical principles and practices. - 1.2.
+The University believes that ethics review and approval are important for the following reasons: - 1.2.1. to enhance the quality of research; - 1.2.2. to protect the rights and welfare of participants and minimise the risk of physical and mental discomfort, harm and danger from research procedures; - 1.2.3. to ensure the proper, fair, and proportionate collection, storage and processing of personal data in accordance with data protection regulations and the University's Data Protection compliance policy (Appendix 1); - 1.2.4. to protect the welfare of researchers and their right to carry out legitimate investigations; - 1.2.5. to minimise the potential for claims of negligence made against the University, its researchers and any collaborating individual or organisation; - 1.2.6. to ensure the reputation of the University and sponsors for the research it conducts.

-1.3 This policy applies to all academic and administrative staff, and all students conducting research projects and related activities as part of undergraduate, postgraduate or short course taught or research programmes.
-This includes: all research projects involving members of academic and administrative, full or parttime and includes honorary staff at London Metropolitan University, and every research project conducted by postgraduate research students enrolled/registered at, and/or supervised by staff at, London Metropolitan University (except where the research project, Principal Investigator and/or postgraduate research student is based or enrolled/registered elsewhere and where the research project has been approved by an equivalent ethics committee/panel following a comparable level of ethics review).

-1.4 This policy should be read in conjunction with the University's Code of Good Research Practice and the University's policy on research misconduct and dealing with allegations of misconduct in research, which is contained within the Code.
-The Code provides guidelines on the issues involved in the proper conduct of research and on the standards expected.

-1.5 In terms of the University's policy on research misconduct, any member of staff or postgraduate research student who conducts research projects without ethics review and approval may face an investigation of research misconduct and may be subject to disciplinary procedures.

-1.6 This policy does not refer directly to broader questions of ethical behaviour within the
+- 1.3.
+This policy applies to all academic and administrative staff, and all students conducting research projects and related activities as part of undergraduate, postgraduate or short course taught or research programmes.
+This includes: all research projects involving members of academic and administrative, full or part-time and includes honorary staff at London Metropolitan University, and every research project conducted by postgraduate research students enrolled/registered at, and/or supervised by staff at, London Metropolitan University (except where the research project, Principal Investigator and/or postgraduate research student is based or enrolled/registered elsewhere and where the research project has been approved by an equivalent ethics committee/panel following a comparable level of ethics review). - 1.4.
+This policy should be read in conjunction with the University's Code of Good Research Practice and the University's policy on research misconduct and dealing with allegations of misconduct in research, which is contained within the Code.
+The Code provides guidelines on the issues involved in the proper conduct of research and on the standards expected. - 1.5.
+In terms of the University's policy on research misconduct, any member of staff or postgraduate research student who conducts research projects without ethics review and approval may face an investigation of research misconduct and may be subject to disciplinary procedures1. - 1.6.
+This policy does not refer directly to broader questions of ethical behaviour within the University in areas other than research.
+Statements relating to the